-Please call the Coastal Invasive Species Committee 1.844.298.2532 Giant Hogweed, an invasive plant, has been identified in our region.
+Please call the Coastal Invasive Species Committee 1.844.298.2532

+Giant Hogweed, an invasive plant, has been identified in our region.
 Residents are cautioned that if touched, the plant can cause skin to become severely irritated.

-Photo courtesy of the Invasive Species Council of Metro Vancouve

-Photo courtesy of Creative Common
+IDENTIFICATION

-Photo courtesy of WikiCommons IDENTIFICATION SIZE A large plant, growing up to 4.5 - 6 meters tall.
+SIZE A large plant, growing up to 4.5 - 6 meters tall.
 LEAVES Deeply incised, hairs on underside are stiff, dense, stubby, and can exceed 2.5 m in length.
 STEMS Dark reddish purple blotches on the stalks.
 FLOWERS Large white "umbrella-like" flower clusters.

-Giant Hogweed, an invasive and large plant is easily mistaken for Cow Parsnip, a similiar looking smaller plant growing on the south BC coast.
-The leaves and stems can help to identify Giant Hogweed.
-Cow Parsnip (Heracleum Maximum) Cow parsnip leaves are NOT shiny, are broader and less serrated than giant hogweed.
-The stem is green, with few to no purple spots and has soft, fuzzy hairs.
-Giant Hogweed (Heracleum Mantegazzianum) Giant hogweed leaves are shiny and large, with leaf edges very coarse and serrated, like a jagged saw edge.
-Stems are hollow, ridged, and green with dark purple to purple-red spots.
-Health & Safety Alert Giant hogweed sap contains toxins that cause dermatitis severe skin reaction when it touches skin exposed to sunlight.
+Giant Hogweed is easily mistaken for Cow Parsnip.
+The leaves can help to identify Giant Hogweed.

+Cow Parsnip (Heracleum Maximum)

+Cow parsnip leaves are NOT shiny, are broader and less serrated than giant hogweed.

+Giant Hogweed (Heracleum Mantegazzianum)

+Giant hogweed leaves are shiny and large, with leaf edges very coarse and serrated, like a jagged saw edge.

+Health & Safety Alert

+Giant hogweed sap contains toxins that cause dermatitis severe skin reaction when it touches skin exposed to sunlight.
 Damage to the skin may include: welts, rashes, blistering, and pigmented scarring that may last for up to six years.

-Ecological Impacts of Giant Hogweed Giant hogweed is highly competitive due to vigorous early-season growth, tolerance of full shade, and seasonal flooding.
+Ecological Impacts of Giant Hogweed

+Giant hogweed is highly competitive due to vigorous early-season growth, tolerance of full shade, and seasonal flooding.
 Infestations can cause erosion of stream banks, particularly when winter dieback exposes soil to rain.
 Because of its large size and rapid growth, it can quickly dominate invaded ravines and stream banks.
 This reduces the amount of habitat available for native plants and wildlife.

 Landfilling

+Gooseneck Tie Off

-DO NOT BURN OR COMPOST.
+DO NOT COMPOST.

-Gooseneck Tie Off Dispose of all plant parts in 3-4 mil poly (.003 to .004 inch thick).
+Dispose of all plant parts in 3-4 mil poly (.003 to .004 inch thick).
 Extra thick bags are required to avoid ripping by cut stems or thorns.

-2) Label bags 'Giant Hogweed-Invasive Plants' and tie off using a gooseneck tie and a zap strap.
-3) Take to one of the CVRD drop off depots: Bings Creek Recycling Centre Meade Creek Recycling Centre Peerless Road Recycling Centre References/Links Coastal Invasive Species Committee Invasive Species Council of BC Toxic Plant Warning, WorkSafeBC
+- 2) Label bags 'Invasive Plants' and tie off using a gooseneck tie and a zap strap - 3) Take to one of the CVRD drop off depots:

+Bings Creek Recycling Centre Peerless Road Recycling Centre

+References/Links

+Coastal Invasive Species Committee Invasive Species Council of British Columbia Toxic Plant Warning, WorkSafeBC